nikkieverett/recipe-app/recipes/wedge-salad.md

   * 1/4 cup balsamic reduction

   * 16 or so cherry tomatoes quartered

+    DRESSING
+  * 2 cups crumbled blue cheese, or more if preferred

+  * 1 garlic clove, minced

+  * 2 cups mayonnaise, store-bought or homemade

+  * 2 cups buttermilk

+  * 2 dashes worcestershire sauce

+  * 1 teaspoon kosher salt, or to taste

+  * 1 teaspoon freshly ground black pepper, or to taste
-directions: |-
+directions: >-
+  ### Instructions For Dressing

+  1. Mix all ingredients in a medium-sized bowl.
+Chill for at least an hour before using to allow flavors to meld.
+Store in refrigerator for up to two weeks.

+     ### Instructions For Salad
-  1. remove core from lettuce.
+  2. remove core from lettuce.

-  2. cut lettuce head in half, then cut each half into quarters.
+  3. cut lettuce head in half, then cut each half into quarters.

-  3. place on serving tray (or individual plates).
+  4. place on serving tray (or individual plates).

-  4. drizzle each lettuce wedge with dressing and balsamic reduction.
+  5. drizzle each lettuce wedge with dressing and balsamic reduction.

-  5. sprinkle with blue cheese, crumbled bacon and cherry tomatoes.
+  6. sprinkle with blue cheese, crumbled bacon and cherry tomatoes.

-  6. serve immediately.
+  7. serve immediately.
 category: main course
 subcategory: salad
 rating: 4